SmoothGlue Enterprise Prerequisites

 4. SmoothGlue Artifacts

-System Integrators will need the SmoothGlue artifacts to install SmoothGlue.
+Platform Administrators will need the SmoothGlue artifacts to install SmoothGlue.
 More information about what they are and where to get them are available on the Getting SmoothGlue page.

 The SmoothGlue artifacts need to be accessible from the Bastion Host as the Bastion Host is intended to be used to deploy SmoothGlue into an AWS account.